Intensive Training Program for those Interested in Spiritual Direction

 Self-care for spiritual directors

-The second week-long course in the program is scheduled in the Fall, November 5-10, 2017.
-Then, one additional week-long intensive in 2018 will complete the course of study and will be held May 13-18, 2018.
+The second week-long course in the program is scheduled in the spring, April 26 – May 1, 2020.
+Then, one additional week-long intensive, October 25-30, 2020 will complete the course of study.
 Registration for these two sessions will be available soon.
 A certificate of completion will be awarded upon completion of the entire program, which includes these three week-long sessions and the required course work.

 Guided by Kathy Brown and Sr. Bernie Claps, CBS.